Our Top 22 Tips for Effective E-commerce in Ireland.

 18: Specify your returns policy.

 A clearly defined returns policy helps to overcome buyers’ friction and build trust in your brand.
 Make sure your Returns Policy is easy to find on your website and that it clearly defines the responsibilities involved in the process of returning any goods.

 19: Have an FAQ for common questions.

 Frequently asked questions sections on the website are a great way of giving a potential customer a quick answer to some of the more common questions that customers ask.

 FAQs increase trust, increase conversions and are also considered an SEO factor in Google rankings for your site.

 20: Put your contact details everywhere on your website

-Have an easy to locate Contact Us page, have your contact details in the footer of every page, have your contact details in every product detail page and make your phone number and email address clickable.
+Have an easy-to-locate Contact Us page, have your contact details in the footer of every page, have your contact details on every product detail page and make your phone number and email address clickable.

 Many potential customers may be on the verge of making a purchase but just want to ask a question first before making that purchase.
 The easier it is for them to quickly contact you and have that question answered the more likely they are to make that purchase.

 Any eCommerce platform that has no, or hard to find, contact details immediately raises a red flag in a potential customer’s mind about giving out any personal or financial details.